Page contents

 Here are some of the reasons why patients get their PA rejected.

 In 2019, CAQH (Council for Affordable Quality Healthcare) conducted a survey showcasing 33% of claim denial due to data quality, such as the patient’s misentered information like a wrong-spelled name, incorrect date of birth, and wrong health insurance ID number.
-These were some of the leading issues that led to the rejection of PA / medical services.
+These were some of the leading issues that led to the rejection of PA / medical cover services.

 Many insurance companies have network agreements with specific providers, so out-of-network care may result in a denied claim.

 Not all health care covers services and every expense under its policies.
-Similarly, a study by the American Medical Association has shown that 15% of the claims were denied in 2020 due to coverage limitations.
-So, the less expensive treatment is more likely favored by the health insurance company.
+Similarly, a study by the American Medical Association has shown that 15% of the claims were initially denied in 2020 due to coverage limitations.
+So, the less expensive treatment is more likely favored by the health care insurance company.

 A common reason for PA denial is that pharmacy benefits don’t cover the required treatments or devices.
-For example, a pharmacy benefit may cover the costs of drugs, but the operative equipment will not be covered.
+For example, a pharmacy benefit may cover the costs of prescription drugs, but the operative equipment will not be covered.
 You’ll need two PAs: one for pharmacy benefits and another for medical benefits to cover the device costs.

 Errors can lead to PA rejection.
 For example, a non-emergency test is only paid if done after PA approval, regardless of necessity.